 Continuing discoveries in molecular biology, genetics, and process science provide the foundation for new and improved processes and products in today's biochemical process industry.
-The production of therapeutic proteins, which is made possible by discoveries in biotechnology, generated sales exceeding $150 billion in 2015.
-In addition, biotechnology has led to marked improvement and expansion in the traditional biochemical process industry for production of enzymes, diagnostics, chemicals, pharmaceuticals, and foods.
-Continued introduction of new technology necessitates innovation in process development scale-up and design.
-As a consequence, there is the need to design new, as well as to improve existing, processes.
+The production of therapeutic proteins and other biologics, made possible by discoveries in biotechnology, generated sales exceeding $300 billion in 2016.
+In addition, biotechnology is a cornerstone for improvement and expansion of the biochemical process industry for production of enzymes, diagnostics, chemicals, pharmaceuticals, and foods.
+Continued introduction of new technology necessitates innovation in process development scale-up and design as manufacturing lies on the critical path between science and the consumer.
+As a consequence, there is the need to design new, as well as to improve existing, biological manufacturing processes.
 An integral and cost intensive part of these processes is associated with downstream processing for product isolation and purification.

 Takeways from this course include:

 - Understanding the fundamentals of downstream processing for biochemical product recovery.